hyprwm/hyprland-wiki/content/configuring/code-snippets.md

 ## Code snippets

-Code snippets provided on this page may be useful for stealing some functions or getting inspiration.
+Code snippets provided on this page may prove useful as inspiration or straight-up copy-paste.

 <!-- TODO scrap discord/forums for helper functions that may or may not be useful -->